 - Foreground - Foreground image effects.

 NOTE: Most sliders and knobs associated with the effects can be 'Right-clicked' to use create automation clips and edit events.
+Many effects will also make use of Image and Mesh input.

 TIP: If you are unsure which settings produce the best visual effects try selecting Presets - R 'Randomize' above the effect category menu.
 Often this results in something interesting that you can